 I am considering switching from a VPS to a dedicated server again.
-There is no reason for me to do so other than the fact that I want to have a chance to play with something else.
+There is no reason for me to do so besides the fact that I want to have a chance to play with something else.
 They can be had fairly cheap these days and be more than powerful enough to suit my needs.

-I decided to try out one company’s but I ran into a dilemma with it.
+I decided to try out one company’s, but I ran into a dilemma with it.
 They only had Linux images available.
-Sure I could have probably made it available to me if I contacted customer support but I wanted to have the challenge of solving it myself.
-I googled for some direction and came up with the idea of installing the usb stick image onto my second drive.
-Luckily my server came with an SSD and a larger hard drive.
-Linux is on the SSD so I DDed the usb.
-That allowed me to reboot and choose the boot drive to start up the FreeBSD usb image.
+Sure, I could have probably made it available to me if I contacted customer support, but I wanted to have the challenge of solving it myself.
+I googled for some direction and came up with the idea of installing the USB stick image onto my second drive.
+Luckily, my server came with an SSD and a larger hard drive.
+Linux is on the SSD, so I DDed the USB.
+That allowed me to reboot and choose the boot drive to start up the FreeBSD USB image.

-From there it was just as if I were installing it from the usb stick.
-It was a fun challenge and I learned some new things or at least applied them in ways I didn’t think of before.
+From there, it was just as if I were installing it from the USB stick.
+It was a fun challenge and I learned some new things, or at least applied them in ways I didn’t think of before.

 One of the things that attracted me first to Linux and finally to FreeBSD is the ability to do basically anything with the command line.
-It does exactly what you tell it to do and nothing more or less.
+It does exactly what you tell it to do, and nothing more or less.
 It doesn’t think for you.
-With that power it’s easy to shoot yourself in the foot.
+With that power, it’s easy to shoot yourself in the foot.

-It would certainly have been nicer if I could have just mounted the image and booted into that without the extra steps but it worked out to what I wanted in the end.
+It would certainly have been nicer if I could have just mounted the image and booted into that without the extra steps, but it worked out to what I wanted in the end.